ianfnelson/blog.iannelson.uk/content/posts/2007-12-10-edge-cases.md

 _Me: “Then what happens if the last person picks their own gift?”_

-_Jocelyn (deflated): “Ian&#8230;!
+_Jocelyn (deflated): “Ian…!
 OK, so we won’t open any gifts until they’re all selected – happy now?”_

 * * *